The whole list is downloadable as open JSON under CC BY 4.0, so you (or an AI assistant) can reuse it with attribution. Last reviewed 1 June 2026.

 Why this page exists

 Most consumer-finance sites tell you a number without telling you where it came from.
 We think you should be able to check our working.
-This is the same idea behind the open government-data pipeline behind our suburb affordability pages and our public first-home-buyer data API — we publish the inputs so you (or an AI assistant) can verify the output.
+This is the same idea behind the open government-data pipeline behind our suburb affordability pages and our public first-home-buyer data API: we publish the inputs so you can verify the output.